|DESIGNER:||Pit Khiam Goh|

-This and the Tern Key make a nice pair of grey-code puzzles.
-The goal is to remove the bottom key from the lock by manipulating the traped sliding pieces in the frame.
-The solution takes 85 moves and is non-trivial.
+Binary Key II is Pit Khiam Goh's two-dimensional interpretation of Bill Cutler's excellent "Binary Burr."
+The goal is to remove the bottom key from the frame by manipulating the internally sliding pieces.
+The solution requires 85 moves and is non-trivial.

-Here is what Pit Khiam has to say about the puzzle: "Binary Key II is a redesign of my Key Puzzle.
-The original puzzle was designed to be minimalist but I felt some of the pieces could be changed to make them slide better.
-The key piece is now made shorter and the number of rings has been increased to 5 instead of 4.
-Of course, the number of rings can be increased indefinitely but would only make the solution to the puzzle more tedious.
-The following table shows the relation between the number of rings n and the number of moves Tn to solve the puzzle."
+Pit Khiam's description: "Binary Key II is a redesign of my Key Puzzle.
+The original puzzle was minimalist by design, but I felt some pieces could be changed to make them slide better.
+The key piece is now made shorter, and the number of rings has been increased to 5 instead of 4.
+The number of rings can be increased indefinitely due to the relation between the number of rings n and the number of moves Tn to solve the puzzle."

-Precision cut from solid cast acrylic and painstakingly hand assembled, this puzzle has a nice weight/feel, and will not be confused with cheaper mass produced take apart items.
-The construction uses contrasting press fit dowel pins to align the internals, and the push pins are stainless so they do not corrode over time.
-40 total copies made for sale.
+Precision cut from solid acrylic and painstakingly hand-assembled, Binary Key II has a nice weight and feel.
+It will not be confused with cheaper mass-produced take apart puzzles!
+Construction uses contrasting press-fit dowel pins to align the internals.

 Pair this with Tern Key for an ideal sample of grey-code style puzzles in your collection!